 About the Workshop: Exploring Inclusion Through Design

 In the Netherlands there are more farmed animals than people, yet we rarely see or hear them in daily life.
-This workshop invites you to imagine what changes if we bring them into our awareness.
+In this workshop, you will use clay to make a small object that gives presence and attention to these often-hidden lives.

-Through creative exercises, dialogue, and visual reflection, we’ll step into their perspective and explore new ways of thinking about care and justice.
+Through dialogue and working with clay, we step into non-human perspectives and explore new ways of thinking about care, inclusion, and justice.
 No special skills are needed, just curiosity and openness.
 Together we use tools from social design, interaction design, and speculative design to question who is included and who is left out in our systems.

-You will leave with fresh perspectives, a stronger sense of connection, and ideas to carry into your own practice or daily life.
-It’s an accessible and inspiring way to explore inclusion and empathy through design.
+You will leave with fresh perspectives, a sense of connection, and a tangible object as a reminder of what you have explored.
+It’s an accessible and inspiring way to experience empathy, inclusion, and reflection through design.

 What Will You Do and Gain